namel3ss-Ai/namel3ss-ai-programming-language/docs/language/english_syntax.md

 ```

 Streaming steps do not support tools yet—using `tools is "none"` (or disabling streaming) is required for tool-enabled AIs when streaming (`N3F-975`).
+Tool steps can override a tool timeout per call with `timeout is <seconds>` inside the step block.

 ## Local variables (let)